 Andrew Quittenton (B.A.
 English and Theology, B. Ed.
-Univeristy of Toronto; M.R.E., Theology, University of Toronto) is Dean of the Theology Department and director of Campus Ministry at St. Thomas and also coaches Freshman football.
+University of Toronto; M.R.E., Theology, University of Toronto) is Dean of the Theology Department and director of Campus Ministry at St. Thomas.
 He is a graduate of St. Michael’s College School, our Basilian brother school.

 Matthew Simon (B.A.
 Theology with a minor in Philosophy, University of St. Thomas) began teaching at St. Thomas in 2001.